DarioRoman01/AURA/README.md

 }
 ```

-with all thys lets look a real world example with bynary search:
+with all this lets look a real world example with bynary search:
 ```ts
 var binary_search = funcion(elements, val) {
     var left = 0;